kburel/snn-hfo-detection/README.md

 ## Plotting
 The output can be plotting during the run in various ways by using `--plot`.
-The specified plots are created either after every channel or at the very end.
+The specified plots are created either after every channel or after every patient.
 Note that multiple plots can be speficied.

 ### Per channel plots
 - **raster**: Classic neuron ID to spike time raster plot.
 On gets drawn when an HFO was detected.

-### Total data plots
+### Per patient plots

 ## This code has been written originally by:
 * Karla Burelo